 The congregation of St. John's United Church of Christ, assisted by the Monroe Swiss Singers, annually offers this beautiful Christmas Communion service conducted entirely in German.
-Senior Pastor, Rev. Todd Hackman, and Associate Pastor, Rev. Kathleen Rinear, along with the congregation, welcome all to the service.
+Rev. Todd Hackman, along with the congregation, welcome all to the ecumenical service.

 Featured in 1997 in the Wisconsin State Journal, and one of the few of its kind in the state, the service is rooted in the early traditions and heritage of St. John's Church, which was founded in 1862 by Swiss and German immigrants.
 Services were conducted in German until the 1920s, with the Christmas Day communion service continuing until 1955.
-The current German service was reinstated in 1972 by the Rev. Wolfgang Koehler, a German native who served the church from 1969-1981.
+With the musical assistance of the Monroe Swiss Singers, the current German service was reinstated in 1972 by the Rev. Wolfgang Koehler, a German native who served the church from 1969-1981.
 Following Rev. Koehler's retirement, a number of German-speaking pastors led the service, primarily the Rev. Erwin Pegel, a native of Bad Salzuflen, Germany, who served Zwingli UCC in Monticello, WI until his retirement from fulltime ministry in 1995.
-From the mid-1980s through 2004, Rev. Pegel and his wife, Dora, also a native of Germany, led the annual service with the musical assistance of the Monroe Swiss Singers and organist/director, Deborah Krauss Smith.
+From the mid-1980s through 2004, Rev. Pegel and his wife, Dora, also a native of Germany, led the annual service.
 In 2009, the service format went to one of a Festival of Nine Lessons and Carols, with native speakers of the Monroe Swiss Singers reading the scriptural lessons.

-Karen Lüönd Fowdy, recently retired teacher of German at Monroe High School, will lead the service, assisted by members of the Monroe Swiss Singers and Associate Pastor, Rev. Kathleen Rinear.
-Musical leadership for the service will be provided by organist/director Deborah Krauss Smith, and the Monroe Swiss Singers.
+Karen Lüönd Fowdy, recently retired teacher of German at Monroe High School, will lead the service, assisted by members of the Monroe Swiss Singers and Rev. Todd Hackman.
+Musical leadership for the service will be provided by organist/director Deborah Krauss Smith, director Thomas Schilt, the Monroe Swiss Singers, and violinist Robert Eversman.